open-ephys/acq-board-docs/source/Hardware-Guide/Headstages.rst

 ***********************************
 Headstages
 ***********************************
 Biologically generated signals typically have a very small amplitude, and are therefore easily lost due to electrical noise interference or the impedance of cables.
 The 'headstage' is the name of the hardware located closest to the subject of the experiment, which filters, amplifies, and digitizes the signal that was detected by the electrodes.
-This turns the tiny analog signal into a higher-amplitude digital signal that can travel over longer wires without suffering data loss.
+This turns the tiny analog signal into a digital signal that can travel over longer wires without suffering data loss.
 The FPGA in the Acquisition Board drives the headstages, sending an SPI command to all attached headstages in order to sample the data they are receiving.

 The Acquisition Board works with industry standard Intan RHD recording chips to interface with passive electrodes such as silicon probes, twisted wires and other microelectrode arrays.

 Headstages compatible with the Acquisition Board need to have:

 - `Intan RHD2000-series bioamplifier chips <https://intantech.com/files/Intan_RHD2000_series_datasheet.pdf>`_ (up to two 64ch chips per headstage)
-- the Serial Peripheral Interface (SPI) protocol implemented in a 12-wire SPI connection as per the `Intan specification <https://intantech.com/files/Intan_RHD2000_SPI_cable.pdf>`_.
+- the Serial Peripheral Interface (SPI) protocol implemented in a 12-wire SPI connection per the `Intan specification <https://intantech.com/files/Intan_RHD2000_SPI_cable.pdf>`_.

-In addition to these requirements, headstages vary and can be characterized by a number of features.
+Beyond these requirements, headstages vary and can be characterized by a number of features.

 - Type of electrode inputs on the RHD2000-series chip (unipolar or bipolar)
 - Number of neuronal recording channels (16, 32, 64, 128...)